Suspect identified in murder of George H.W. Bush's former doctor

 Investigators say the shooter passed Dr. Hausknecht from behind and rode at least a block ahead before turning around and firing three shots at his victim.

+"There was a lot of planning that went into this," Acevedo said of the murder.
+"There was a lot of planning and, sadly, some skill ...
+The shots that he took, took some skill."

-Acevedo told local residents to be on the lookout for a Schwinn ten-speed bicycle that he says Pappas rode "extensively and almost exclusively."
+The chief told local residents to be on the lookout for a Schwinn ten-speed bicycle that he says Pappas rode "extensively and almost exclusively."

 In 2000, Hausknecht treated Bush for an irregular heartbeat after the 41st president complained about lightheadedness.
 After Hausknecht's death, Bush called Hausknecht "a fantastic cardiologist and a good man."